zammad/zammad/SECURITY.md

 please report the vulnerability exclusively via email to [security@zammad.com](mailto:security@zammad.com).

+Please do not combine several independent vulnerabilities, but send a separate mail for each of them instead.

 To send us a secure message, please use [our public key](SECURITY.asc).

 We will get back to you as soon as possible and inform